tani/papyrus/README.l.md

 We can write documents of *Lambda* as Markdown  especially CommonMark.
 You can see the specification of CommonMark in [https://commonmark.org](https://commonmark.org).

-You have three ways to treat your documents.
+Now, you have three ways to treat your documents.

 - REPL
 - ASDF